\

 - Washington,

-south Puget Sound area (light activity)
+south Puget Sound area (dormant)

 - Wisconsin, Madison (very active)